A while ago, someone mentioned to me that they were struggling with moderation.

 It’s probably one of my favourite foods and it’s usually eaten while spending much-needed quality time with my friends – which is definitely healthy.

-Here are some examples of my “always something” approach to eating pizza:
+Here are 10 examples of my “always something” approach to eating pizza:

 1) Order less than you ideally want.